Skip to main content

 You can then start working with your TF module:

-# Set a default context and unit
+# Set a default configuration and module

 export TFT_CONTEXT=dev TFT_UNIT=my-app